Skip to main content

 Tonkatsu and autumn comfort food, Kyoto

-Nishiki Market for grazing (¥1,500–2,500).
+Nishiki Market for grazing (¥1,500-3,000 across multiple stalls).

 #Nightlife

-Bar K6 and Bar Rocking Chair are the city's top cocktail bars (drinks ¥1,800–2,800).
+Bar K6 (Kiyamachi) and Bar Rocking Chair are Kyoto's top cocktail bars (drinks ¥1,800-2,800).

 #Shopping

-Yojiya for oil-blotting paper.
+Yojiya (multiple locations) for oil-blotting paper.

 #Culture & Etiquette